 The app features a large image of the Griffin, which users can dress with 100 individual items or 15 themed ensembles, which include unique pieces of clothing, backgrounds and sound effects.
 Once users are happy with the ensembles they’ve created, they can save the images and then share them via outlets such as Facebook and Twitter.

 The free app is available for iPhone, iPad, iPod Touch, or Android devices.
-It may be downloaded from the Android Market and the App Store.
 For people who do not own a smart phone, many of the Griffin’s outfits are available for viewing on Flickr.
 Additionally, the app has been loaded on devices at the Tribe Computer Store, at 110 North Boundary St., and may be viewed there.

 Susan Evans, director of creative services, assures all Tribe fans that building a wardrobe for the actual mascot wasn't part of the effort.
 For now, there are no plans to dress the Griffin beyond the app, but maybe it will generate some good ideas, she said.

 The members of the creative services team met last year for a brainstorming session on what kind of app the College should create.

 “(Apps are) another new tool,” said Tiffany Broadbent, Web programmer.
 “We are always looking forward and evaluating the latest technologies.”